by Maisie Smith on June 25, 2018

 I think most people felt this way about the man.
 Bourdain was one of the greatest storytellers on the planet.
 He pulled back the curtain on the human condition.
 There was a sharp honesty that showed in the beautiful bits and ugly truths he revealed about the world.
 Between those extremes we saw curiosity, irreverence and compassion woven together by his word magic.
 He understood the most basic human desire—to matter and to be known—and spent most of his time listening.

-My heart hurt as his existential crisis unfolded.
-Disappointment, disgust, sorrow, a tug of war between empathy and contempt, the tacky, lazy, pandering side of humanity…it was all there, laid out like a picnic lunch, forcing you to ponder the kind of world we live in.
+My heart hurt as I watched his existential crisis unfold.
+Disappointment, disgust, sorrow, the tacky/lazy/pandering side of humanity, a tug of war between empathy and contempt–it was all laid out like a picnic lunch, forcing you to ponder the kind of world we live in.

 Anthony Bourdain was more than a travel writer.
 More than a celebrity chef.
 More than a television personality.
 He was a world revealer.
 He machete-hacked a path for the misfits and oddballs of the world and showed us that we could claw our way from the bottom, lay our truths out on the table, and be ourselves.